acsl-technion/ovs-nuevomatchup/README.md

 Connect two machines back-to-back using DPDK supported NICs.
 The machines should also be connected to a shared LAN (e.g., via another NIC).
 This is essential for running the scripts.
 The *System Under Test* (SUT) machine must have an Intel CPU that supports both the AVX and POPCNT extensions.
 You must have a Linux OS with root permissions in both machines for building the environment.
+Contact me for a link to the ruleset artifacts, or create one of your own using  [these tools](https://alonrashelbach.com/2021/12/20/benchmarking-packet-classification-algorithms/).
 ### SUT machine
 Run ```sudo ./build-sut.sh```.
 This script downloads the relevant DPDK and OVS versions, installs *libnuevomatchup*, patches and compiles OVS, and installs it.